Why the UK supply crisis is also a Brexit crisis

 Article: With the completion of Brexit, Alice faces the country of reality

-But it also reflects the calcified nature of the debate over the UK’s exit from the EU.
-After four and a half years of feuding, even Brexit’s most ardent opponents show little appetite to debate the 2016 referendum again.
+But that silence is also due to the calcified nature of the debate over the UK’s exit from the EU.
+After four-and-a-half years of fighting, even Brexit’s most ardent opponents show little appetite to debate the 2016 referendum again, when Britons narrowly voted to divorce the EU.
 And supporters of the process invariably find others to blame for the bad news.

 Pro-government newspapers recognize that Brexit has contributed to the labor shortage, but place more emphasis on the government’s need to show competence in dealing with the crisis than on the structural obstacles posed by the UK’s new status.
-In an editorial on Tuesday, The Times of London warned Boris that the crisis could undermine confidence in his government.
+In an editorial on Tuesday, the Times warned Prime Minister Boris Johnson that the crisis could undermine confidence in his government.

-“There is nothing more visceral than the fear of not being able to get your hands on the necessities of life,” the Times said.
-“What the public will see is a government that has lost control.
-And for a government elected with promise to regain control, that is particularly harmful.”

 Public support for Brexit increased somewhat in research earlier this year following the successful launch of coronavirus vaccines in the UK.
-Some attributed the government’s ability to secure vaccines and get quick approval for them to its independence from the bureaucracy in Brussels.
+Some attributed the government’s ability to secure vaccines and get quick approval for them to its independence from the Brussels bureaucracy.

 Pro-Brexit politicians used a similar argument to justify Boris’s turnaround on visas.
 Initially, the government rejected the idea because it said increased competition for labor would raise British drivers’ salaries.
 Now, according to these people, Brexit has increased the UK’s ability to receive foreigners on its own terms.

-For the Labor Party, which is holding its annual conference in the resort of Brighton this week, the fuel crisis should be an excellent opportunity to show the government’s failures.
+For the Labor Party, which held its annual conference in the resort of Brighton this week, the fuel crisis should be an excellent opportunity to show the failings of the conservative government.
 However, with a few exceptions, party leaders have been unable to find a way to speak out.
-It is reminiscent of past debates, where the party’s deep divisions in Brexit hampered its ability to stand up to the government.
+It is reminiscent of earlier debates, in which Labor’s deep divisions over Brexit hampered its ability to stand up to the government.

-“I was surprised at the Labor Party’s reluctance to go after them,” said Anand Menon, professor of European politics at King’s College London.
+‘I was surprised at the Labor Party’s reluctance to go after them,’ said Anand Menon, professor of European politics at King’s College London.
 “You can allude to Brexit without saying Brexit.
-You might say it’s because of the Conservatives’ trash trade agreement.
+You can say it’s because of the bad trade deal negotiated by the conservatives.